meribold/git-snap/README.md

 Sometimes I want to have some work that isn't yet ready for a proper commit available on another machine.
 Other times I want to push unfinished work to a remote, so data loss is less likely.
-In either case, I usually switch branches [without touching the working tree][1], create a throwaway commit, and switch back to the original branch.
+In either case, I usually

+1.  switch branches [without touching the working tree][1],
+2.  create a throwaway commit, and
+3.  switch back to the original branch.

-This works, but it's a bit manual and cumbersome.
+This works, but it's a bit cumbersome.
 It becomes more difficult when already having added a subset of the local changes to the index in preparation of the next commit: how can the index be saved and restored?
 I wrote `git-snap` to automate this workflow.

 ## Usage